TheEagleByte/azure-hail/README.md

 2. Create an Azure Data Lake Storage Gen2 instance
 3. Add the Managed Identity to be the storage instance with "Storage Blob Data Owner" role
 4. Create an HDInsight Cluster with the type of "Spark" with version 2.4
-5. Add a Script Action to the configuration tab with a link to a copy of `hail-install.sh`
+5. Add a Script Action to the configuration tab with a link to a copy of `hail-install.sh` for both Head and Worker Nodes
 6. Wait for the cluster to reach a "Running" status
 7. Open the Apache Ambari Dashboard on the HDInsight Cluster
 8. Go to the page for `Spark2` by clicking it on the left panel